 Charlie Precourt – Former NASA astronaut who flew on four space shuttle missions, including twice as shuttle commander.
 He is currently general manager of Orbital ATK’s Propulsion Systems Division and also chairs EAA’s safety committee.

-Rod Machado – Best recognized as a renowned aviation safety speaker, he also has more than 10,000 hours of flight instruction time and is recognized as the voice of Microsoft’s Flight Simulator software.
+Rod Machado – Best recognized as a renowned aviation safety speaker and the author of seven pilot training textbooks, he also has more than 10,000 hours of flight instruction time and is recognized as the voice of Microsoft’s Flight Simulator software.

 Dave Morss – One of the country’s preeminent civilian test pilots and air racers, Morss has tested hundreds of aircraft designs and also appeared on the TV series MythBusters as an expert on aircraft design and safety.

 Michael Goulian – National aerobatic champion and Red Bull Air Race competitor, Goulian is one of the world’s foremost air show performers.

 Loss of control (LOC) in flight is the leading cause of fatal accidents in general aviation, particularly in amateur-built aircraft.
 Fatal LOC events include base-to-final stalls, departure stalls, loss of control while maneuvering, spatial disorientation, and more.
 The 2016 contest seeks ways to solve this problem.
 The solution could be technical in nature or otherwise.

 -Ease of Installation

 -Wide Applicability to the GA Fleet (with a focus on amateur-built aircraft)